Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 \paragraph{Where do the gains come from?} The total 11.4\% MSE reduction of \textsc{PPI + Opt.\ (Pred.)} relative to \textsc{SM + Uniform} can be decomposed into two components.
-The \emph{estimator effect}---switching from the sample mean to PPI++ while holding allocation fixed---yields a 3.6\% MSE reduction.
+The \emph{estimator effect}---switching from the sample mean to \textsc{PPI++} while holding allocation fixed---yields a 3.6\% MSE reduction.
 This gain is essentially free, because it uses the same human labels together with LLM responses that are already available at negligible marginal cost.
 The \emph{allocation effect}---optimizing allocation using the predicted difficulties while holding the estimator fixed---adds a further 7.8 percentage points of MSE reduction, increasing the total gain from 3.6\% to 11.4\%.
-Thus, the dominant source of improvement is not the PPI++ estimator by itself, but the reallocation of human effort toward high-difficulty questions.
+Thus, the dominant source of improvement is not the \textsc{PPI++} estimator by itself, but the reallocation of human effort toward high-difficulty questions.
+We also benchmark against the classical Neyman design that allocates by the human-response variance $\Var(Y_q)$ without using any LLM information; our framework outperforms this benchmark as well, with the full comparison reported in Web Appendix~\ref{appsec:sm_opt_decomposition}.

-This decomposition highlights the economic value of the framework.
-Once the meta-learning model has been trained on historical surveys, the resulting allocation rule improves efficiency using only historical paired human--LLM data and the target questions themselves, without requiring any additional human data at the design stage.

 \paragraph{How does the allocation change?} Figure~\ref{fig:allocation-scatter} visualizes the predicted allocation at $B=2000$.
 The figure reports the \emph{continuous} allocation implied by the square-root rule before integer rounding, averaged over the 20 meta-learning replications, and plots allocated sample sizes $\tilde{n}_q^\star$ against the full-sample rectification difficulties $\widehat{A}^{\,\mathrm{full}}_q$, colored by task.
 Under uniform allocation, each question receives $B/|\mathcal{T}| \approx 29.4$ labels.
 The meta-learned allocation instead ranges from $22.2$ for the easiest questions to $35.3$ for the hardest, showing that the predicted difficulties induce a meaningful reallocation of human effort toward harder questions.
 The compressed range relative to the oracle (which spans roughly $14.8$ to $46.3$ labels) reflects the regularization of the meta-learner, but the Spearman rank correlation with the oracle allocation is $\rho = 0.714$, and by Proposition~\ref{prop:robust_allocation} the efficiency loss is controlled by log-ratio misspecification, consistent with the $78.6\%$ gain coverage reported in Table~\ref{tab:compact-reduction}.